 Looking at slots and table games alone, revenue was $46.8 million, with $21.5 million going to state and local taxes.
 While a slight dip from their May peak, both remained around three-times their pre-pandemic levels.

 Total wagers for online slots in PA surpassed $1 billion for the second month in a row — more than double pre-pandemic play.

 Meanwhile, the market continues to mature, adding new PA online casinos and products along the way.
 PA has seen new operators and new apps, with plenty more to come.

 June numbers: PA online casino still flying high

 Slot revenue in June was $36.8 million, down just $2 million from May.
 Table games saw a relatively greater decline, going from $12.4 million in May to $10.0 million in June.
 Total play in June was still on par with May’s astronomical number.

-Here’s a look at these total play, revenue, and taxes from PA online slots and table games from January through June.
+Here’s a look at the total play, revenue and taxes from PA online slots and table games from January through June.